IBM/cloud-native-starter/workshop/00-prerequisites.md

 ![image](images/registration.png)

-Fill in the registration form and follow the link in the validation email when it arrives.
+Fill in the registration form and follow the link in the **validation email** when it arrives.

 ![Validation email](images/email.png)

-[Login into IBM Cloud^](https://ibm.biz/Bd2JHx) using the account credentials you have registered.
+[Login into IBM Cloud](https://ibm.biz/Bd2JHx) using the account credentials you have registered.

 NOTE: New IBM Cloud accounts set per default to the [lite account version](https://www.ibm.com/cloud/pricing).